Aprendiendo Kong Fu en China

 10. When you finish, you get up and go table by table saying “Er mi tou fo” to those who are still eating.

-China - Yunnan - Dali - Wu Wei Si Temple
+China - Yunnan - Dali - Wu Wei Si Temple - Main courtyard

-Yunnan – Dali – Wu Wei Si Temple
+Wu Wei Si Temple Main courtyard

 Learn Kung Fu in China – Personal experience in Wu Wei Si

-The first week I was alone with the monks, so I had the opportunity to really see how their day-to-day life is without tourists (in the summer they take in about 20/30 including foreigners and Chinese children).
+The first week, I was alone with the monks, so I had the opportunity to really see how their day-to-day life is without tourists (in the summer they take in about 20/30 including foreigners and Chinese children).
 I had time for myself; to be alone, to reflect and, above all, to rest (the first week is the hardest).

 Farewell to the Shaolin Temple

 By the way, an important detail, in the temple you cannot smoke.
 Thanks to that, and to enough effort, I have not tried a cigarette for more than two months.
 Thank you for everything Wu Wei Si and see you next time.
+(Here I leave you the link to an interesting video I found about the Wu Wei Si temple.)

-If you are thinking of traveling to China you can take a look at my list of China Travel Tips and the 5 things that surprised me the most about China.
+If you are thinking of traveling to China you can take a look at my list of China Travel Tips and the 5 things that surprised me the most about living in China.
 And above all, if you want to go on a trip to Yunnan, take a look at the 13-day Yunnan tour I organize, with guide and driver.

 Wherever you go, go with all your heart.